The Problem: Commercial Sexual Exploitation

 Survivor leaders strongly endorse buyer accountability strategies as an essential part of a victim-centered approach to combating sex trafficking.
-Demand Abolition’s and CEASE Network’s policies and tactics are informed by our advisory board of survivor leaders.
+Demand Abolition’s policies and tactics are informed by our advisory board of survivor leaders.
 These women have a unique and intrinsically necessary perspective on how to eradicate demand for paid sex while reducing the harm to victims or survivors.

 Rooted in Local Practice

 Our CEASE Network (Cities Empowered Against Sexual Exploitation), a four-year multisector initiative in 12 cities, demonstrated that tactics to reduce demand and hold buyers accountable can be effective, scalable, and efficient.
 CEASE Network members catalyzed action in their communities, tested what worked, and spread best practices across the country.
 CEASE cities continue to collaborate informally and share lessons learned to halt sexual exploitation.